 I just finished reading an incredible book by Andy Andrews called, The Little Things.

-There were several statements in the book that stood out to me but none of them were as pronounced as these:
+There were several statements in the book that stood out to me.
+I share some of them below.

 - Absolute belief controls behavior absolutely.